hastearcade/haste-sdk/packages/haste-game-client/README.md

 ### Testing

-@haste-sdk/psychic-client utilizes Jest for running tests.
-To run all tests in the psychic-client package use the following command
+@haste-sdk/haste-game-client utilizes Jest for running tests.
+To run all tests in the haste-game-client package use the following command

 `npm run test`